RobeHerrera/ImageTransferTCP/README.md

 ### Update 30/ JUL / 2018
 - NOTHING TO UPDATE

-### Update 30/ JUL / 2018
+### Update 31/ JUL / 2018
 - Create Menu for Client and integrate image received

+### Update 1 / AUG / 2018
+- TODO: Add metadata to the image

 ## PENDING TASKS:
-- TODO: Check if the communication comes from the same network, I could use XAMPP to serve the port, also a need to see how open port in my router.
+- Check if the communication comes from the same network, I could use XAMPP to serve the port, also a need to see how open port in my router.
-- TODO: Intengrate the client received images usign clases.
-- DOING: Create a menu in the client.
-- TODO: Use a command to select the desired image.
+- Use a command exif to select the desired image.
 [To confirm]
-- TODO: Create a docket images to recreate all this.
+- Create a docket images to recreate all this.

 ## QUESTION:
 - exif is a function that I need to do?, or use the already create exif to read the metadata of the images?